EV Charging Station Installer

 The electric vehicle industry is growing and it is growing fast!
 Just as a reference, by 2030 it is expected that over 18 million EVs will be on the roads only in the U.S. However, to deploy such a large number of EVs in this country, there must be an electrical infrastructure that supports the development of this industry.

-EV charging stations installation contractors are companies licensed to install of EV charging stations.
-EV charging electrical installers make sure that these stations comply with state and federal laws as well as with corresponding electric code standards like the National Electric Code.
+EV charging stations contractors are companies licensed to install EV charging stations.
+Electric vehicle charging station installers make sure that these stations comply with state and federal laws as well as with corresponding electric code standards like the National Electric Code.
 Although there are established standards, ensuring that the selected contractor has experience installing the type or level of EV charger that you need is a good tip to keep in mind for the successful development of a project.
-But, what exactly can EV charger intallers help you with?
+But, what exactly can EV car charger installers help you with?

 What Do EV Charging Station Installers Do?

 EV charging point installers handle all the installation and maintenance procedures for EV stations.
 They carry the project development starting from the design phase, passing through procurement and construction of the system.
 To install an EV station, the electrical contractor needs to provide any or all of the following services:

 - Perform Site Survey Analysis: Assess the existing electrical infrastructure including electrical service capacity and availability for more power from the utility.

 - Local Permits: Apply for the necessary paperwork to expand the utility service capacity or to apply for federal, state, or local utility incentives and permits.

 - Procurement: Purchase the required equipment (breakers, wires, EVSE, panels, etc)

 - Cable Trenching: Analyze cable trenching from the sub-panel or main panel source to the charging station locations.

 - Electrical Installation Work: Including conduit, pipes and wiring running.
 Also adding necessary protection devices.